 INTERDEPENDENT: Both civil and military nuclear industries are joined at the hip.

 Certainly for the Big 5 UN Security Council declared nuclear weapons states, any pretence that civil nuclear, and military nuclear are not 100% linked and totally interdependent, is a complete farce.
 All the Big 5 Security Council states started their nuclear story with a fevered race to develop nuclear weapons, then made a few screwdriver turns to spin-off and start their civil nuclear systems - always with fantastic government cash subsidies.
 Despite this, by a strange form of mass schizophrenia among the political elites of these states, nuclear power is imagined to be cheap and economic – and of course… safe !
+Yet, the reality of dirty bomb capability for each and every large sized reactor anywhere on earth, is stoically denied.
+So as we wait patiently in the shadow of the fallout cloud, the myth of the nation state continues.

 The permanent denial of civil and military nuclear power being one and the same has likely favoured the most proliferative-possible, most vulnerable-possible civil nuclear systems worldwide, both in the “old nuclear” countries, and in the 15 or more new nuclear states that the Nuclear Renaissance may bring.
 In any case, the historic reality of international wars started by one nation and fought against another nation is now obsolete.
 Any nation with sizeable nuclear installations on its home territory is vulnerable to devastating attack using entirely conventional, non-nuclear weapons of the type possessed by dozens of states and nations, today.